sanmaopep/blog/source/_posts/algorithms/loop_invariants.md

 **Termination:**Loop is terminated when k=len(A)-1.The condition "A is sorted" is still true.

-Let me give you some tips.**Run algorithms in your own minds,find condition and features in the process.**If the condition can't hold itself,**find another condition or feature to prove the condition**.And finally,you will find these features or condition is just the loop invariants you want to figure out.
+Let me give you some tips.**Run algorithms in your own minds,find condition and features in the process.**If the condition can't hold itself,**find another condition or feature to prove the condition**.And finally,you will find that these features or conditions are just the loop invariants you want to figure out.

 ### EXERCISES IN CLRS